TN Live Music Fund

 Who will receive grants:

-Once funded, the Tennessee Live Music Fund will issue targeted grants to:
+Once funded, the Tennessee Live Music Fund will issue targeted grants to independent:

 What amount will these grant awards be?